-- Consistent support for vulnerable children and those with SEN from trained teams of pastoral, learning support, teaching assistants and other agencies where appropriate. - A range of challenging opportunities for gifted and talented pupils - An exciting and varied range of extra-curricular events and trips - A balanced curriculum with opportunities for intellectual, physical and expressive development - Recognising a range of learning styles - Encouraging independence in learning - Using a range of teaching styles such as Circle Time appropriate to pupils' age, ability and level of maturity - Using the SEAL materials to raise self-esteem and confidence levels.
+- Consistent support for vulnerable children and those with SEND from trained teams of pastoral, learning support, teaching assistants and other agencies where appropriate. - A range of challenging opportunities for gifted and talented pupils - An exciting and varied range of extra-curricular events and trips - A balanced curriculum with opportunities for intellectual, physical and expressive development - Recognising a range of learning styles - Encouraging independence in learning - Using a range of teaching styles such as Circle Time appropriate to pupils' age, ability and level of maturity - Using a range of PSHE materials to raise self-esteem and confidence levels.